hackclub/hackpad/hackpads/tim12/README.md

 I am using two encoders.
 Depending on whether I get a D-shape or O-shape encoder, I have provided both models in the CAD folder.
 These models can be found at [Printables](https://www.printables.com/model/347536-encoder-knob/files), the 30mm version.

 The step files are also provided, if they are better for printing.
+If possible I would like the pcb to be white (silkscreen/graphics to be black), and the case components to be printed in white.

+For the Suface Mount components such as the diodes, please send a few extras just incase.

 # BOM: